Alan Amron: Post-It Note

-"I had just gotten married in 1973 and my wife wasn’t home and I had to leave a message for her that I was running out to a meeting.
-I took a piece of - we called it memo paper in those days - and I wrote on the memo that I was going to a meeting that I’d be back later.
+"I had just gotten married in 1973 and my wife wasn't home and I had to leave a message for her that I was running out to a meeting.
+I took a piece of - we called it memo paper in those days - and I wrote on the memo that I was going to a meeting that I'd be back later.
 I wanted to post it on the refrigerator.
-But I looked around the house for Scotch tape and I couldn’t find it.
+But I looked around the house for Scotch tape and I couldn't find it.
 So I saw some gum on the counter.
 And while my mind was working I was looking at the gum and not being able to find the Scotch tape, I took the gum, put a piece in my mouth and started chewing.
 While I was chewing I was thinking about the tackiness of the gum.
 And I took a little piece of the gum out of my mouth and I kneaded it.
 I mushed it around.
 I got a little dust off the counter.
 I put it in the little piece of gum and I mushed it around and squashed it right on the refrigerator.
 Then I put the note on it and I pulled it a little bit to see if it held and it held and I left.
 When I got home my wife was very impressed with the fact that I left her a note and the fact that the note was still on the refrigerator and then came right off without it leaving a residue mess when she took the note off."

 "She suggested and I agreed that it was a great product and I started to develop the adhesive for it.
 The adhesive had to be tacky enough to stick, repositionable enough to position it on a surface or a paper or a refrigerator.
-We didn’t have magnets in those days and I couldn’t use duct tape because it would have left a residue on the refrigerator.
+We didn't have magnets in those days and I couldn't use duct tape because it would have left a residue on the refrigerator.
 So I was working on an adhesive that would be tacky enough to be put on the back of a memo pad or piece of paper, that you could put it onto another piece of paper or to a refrigerator or a window or a door or something like that and reposition it."

-Whereas, 3M claims that two of their representatives, Arthur Fry and Spencer Silver invented the bookmark in 1974, originally called the Press 'n' Peel bookmark.
+3M claims that two of their chemists, Spencer Silver and Arthur Fry invented the bookmark in 1974, with Silver having developed the adhesive in 1968 and Fry having the idea to use it to hold bookmarks in his hymnal in 1974, which 3M then originally sold as the Press 'n' Peel bookmark.

-However, the case was dismissed, to which Amron said, "it’s not surprising that big money beat little money."
+In September 2016, the case was dismissed, to which Amron said, "it's not surprising that big money beat little money."

-In July 2016 a former 3M marketing department employee, Daniel Dassow, stated that in 1974 Alan Amron had in fact disclosed his Press-on memo sticky notes invention to 3M.